 The 2009 POP show — the Club’s 16th contest — was the first to host over 1,000 visitors in three days, a trend that has continued with the show’s growing popularity.
 Scheduling the POP show downtown and coordinating with DADA’s mid-summer Gallery Night weekend proved to be beneficial for increasing show attendance.
 Contest entries exceeded 900 photos from over 120 photographers in 2011 and 2012, and continues to attract artists from across the nation through an online submission system.

 The POP show continued at the Pensacola Cultural Center until 2019, when it moved to Voices of Pensacola on Government Street.
 This University of West Florida- sponsored venue proved best to accommodate the 950+ photo submissions and increased visitors.
-The show continues to coincide with Gallery Night Pensacola and is widely recognized as a premier event taking place right in the heart of downtown.
+In 2022, the show will be held during Pensacola’s renown Greater Gulf Coast Art Festival during the weekend of November 4-6, 2022.

 Arc Gateway has benefited from each POP show since 2004, with donations exceeding $50,000 over 16 years.
 The WAPC also supports Arc Gateway through our December party, where participants donate wrapped Christmas gifts to Arc clients ranging in age from toddlers to senior adults.
 The Wide Angle Photo Club received 501(c)(3) Non-Profit status in April of 2019.
 Our EIN is 36-4715459.
 As such, the Club now donates to multiple local and national charities.